erics118/rspotify-cli/README.md

 Usage: rspotify-cli <COMMAND>

 Commands:
-  status     Print the current status control    Control the current playback play-from  Search and play songs help       Print this message or the help of the given subcommand(s)
+  status     Print the current status.
+The API quickly forgets the song if it hasn't been playing for a while control    Control the current playback play-from  Play songs search     Search anything help       Print this message or the help of the given subcommand(s)

 Options: